OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 These error conditions may be a result of an attack, or may be due to design or implementation failures, in any case the system / applications should default to a secure state rather than an unsafe state.

-For example unless a subject is given explicit access to an object, it should be denied access to that object by default.
+For example unless an entity is given explicit access to an object, it should be denied access to that object by default.
 This is often described as 'Fail Safe Defaults' or 'Secure by Default'.

-In the context of software security, fail secure is commonly used interchangeably with fail safe, which comes from physical security terminology.
+In the context of software security, the term 'fail secure' is commonly used interchangeably with fail safe, which comes from physical security terminology.
-Failing safe also helps software resiliency, so that the system / application can rapidly recover upon design or implementation flaws.
+Failing safe also helps software resiliency in that the system / application can rapidly recover upon design or implementation flaws.

 #### Least Privilege